-TLLP provides us with various pipeline transportation, trucking, terminal distribution, storage and coke-handling services under long-term, fee-based commercial agreements.
+TLLP is a publicly traded limited partnership that was formed to own, operate, develop and acquire logistics assets.
+Its assets are integral to the success of Tesoro's refining and marketing operations and are used to gather crude oil and natural gas, process natural gas, and distribute, transport and store crude oil and refined products.
+TLLP provides us with various pipeline transportation, trucking, terminal distribution, storage and petroleum-coke handling services under long-term, fee-based commercial agreements.
 Each of these agreements, with the exception of the storage and transportation services agreement, contain minimum volume commitments.
 We do not provide financial or equity support through any liquidity arrangements or financial guarantees to TLLP.

 Tesoro Logistics GP, LLC ("TLGP"), our wholly-owned subsidiary, serves as the general partner of TLLP.
-We held an approximate 36% interest in TLLP at both June 30, 2015 and December 31, 2014, including a 2% general partner interest and all of the incentive distribution rights.
-This interest at June 30, 2015 includes 28,181,748 common units and 1,631,448 general partner units.
+We held an approximate 33% and 36% interest in TLLP at September 30, 2015 and December 31, 2014, respectively, including an approximate 2% general partner interest and all of the incentive distribution rights.
+This interest at September 30, 2015 includes 28,181,748 common units and 1,631,448 general partner units.